Poornakgps/AI-Voice-Agent/README.md

 3. **Agent Processing**:
    - The transcribed text is sent to the RestaurantAgent
-   - Agent adds the message to conversation history
    - Agent processes the message using OpenAI (mocked in development)
    - If needed, agent calls database tools to retrieve information
    - Agent generates a response based on the tool results